ghostbuster91/gradle-boilerplate/README.md

 ```

 Full example which shows how to generate rxJava combineLatest methods for more than 9 parameters can be found [here](https://github.com/ghostbuster91/gradle-boilerplate-example)

+### Releasing
+1. Update version in build.gradle
+2. Create tag and push to github, travis will handle the rest